joshbalfour/final-year-project/Documents/Technical Report.md

 Along with the updated gantt chart, a weekly report was produced using the third party service  WeekDone which pulled the project's progress data from Asana and generated a progress report, an excerpt of an example of which is below:

 <img src="Images/productivity report.png" width=550/>

+#### Pivot Points

+Over the course of the project there were several pivot points, which, due to the agile approach we took, we were able to easily accomodate for.

+##### Project Pivots

+* www.railmaponline.com data -> OSM
+* OSM -> National Rail Data
+* Scope extension to Kent-wide rather than just Canterbury

+##### Technology Pivots

+* Lumen -> Laravel
+* Postgres -> MySQL
+* PHP -> HHVM
+* PHP -> Node for algorithm
+* Stack not compatible with Raptor, decided to use own server

 ### Step Three - Deliver